Instagram Reels vs. TikTok: Which is better?

 If you're looking to level up your TikTok content, check us out.
 We're an official Sound Partner and our music is available over there, so you’ll always be able to find the perfect song.

-And if you want to use any of our 40,000 tracks and 90,000 sound effects on other platforms like Instagram, YouTube, or Twitch, why not use Epidemic Sound?
+And if you want to use any of our 50,000 tracks and 200,000 unique sound effects and variations on other platforms like Instagram, YouTube, or Twitch, why not use Epidemic Sound?

 It’s better than royalty-free.
 It’s worry-free.
 Get started with Epidemic Sound below.